"Application Tips" User Experience Take the Survey

 Thank you for your feedback

-Some businesses (such as regulated industries or those involving product sales or dealership) may require relevant documentary proof (such as product safety inspection certificate, sales representation agreement, statutory licence, etc.) from the target market in order to operate legally.
-If relevant licence/qualification/certification is not obtained before submitting application, the project may be considered infeasible and rejected.
-In addition, projects will not be funded without documentary proof of relevant licence/qualification/certification.
+Some businesses (such as regulated industries* or those involving sales of products or licensed brand) may require relevant documentary proof (such specific health or safety certificates, licensing/agency agreements, licences, etc.) from the target market in order to operate legally.
+If relevant licence/qualification/certification is not obtained when submitting application, the project may be considered infeasible and the application would be rejected.
+In addition, projects will not be funded without documentary proof of relevant licences/qualification/certifications.

 Specific examples: